ChemeketaCS/csweb/content/assignments/cs160/202020/07/_index.md

 ## AI Search

 {{% alert warning %}}
-For both problems in this secion, most of the points are for the WORK, not just figuring out the correct answer.
+For both problems in this section, most of the points are for the WORK, not just figuring out the correct answer.
 {{% /alert %}}